-A great idea is to put the water reservoir next to the food, but not too close, so that the food does not contaminate the liquid.
+A great idea is to put the water reservoir next to the food, but not too close so that the food does not contaminate it.

 What Else Do Guinea Pigs Drink?

 It is extremely hard and practically impossible to find something else, besides water that guinea pigs can drink.
-No wonder.
-Due to health-related issues, these animals can’t drink anything that has sugar in it, different additives, colorings and so on.
+Due to health-related issues, these animals can’t drink anything that has sugar in it, different additives, colorings, and so on.